hikeventures/hikeventures.github.io/_posts/reviews/2015-06-23-thule-Perspektiv-action-camera-case.markdown

 <a href="https://www.flickr.com/photos/90204224@N07/18907329788" title="Thule Perspektiv Action Camera Case"><img src="https://c1.staticflickr.com/1/443/18907329788_c6fcb87dc4_b.jpg" width="1024" height="680" alt="Thule Perspektiv Action Camera Case"></a>

 The lower crushproof compartment is not designed to house one particular action camera type (on their website Thule indicates that, besides GoPro, it can also be used for Contour and Sony action cameras), which also gives necessary flexibility when choosing what to keep in it.
 Whereas some other cases available on the market (also from Thule) have special die-cut foam pads, with designated slots for various bits and pieces, this case has an open compartment with soft padded walls that you can fill the way you want.
 And it is quiet big.
-For example, when traveling, I usually keep my Astro E3 10000 mAh on the bottom (it fits really nicely there) and place both my GoPro Hero 2 and 3+ flat on top.
-Shifting to a slightly longer and thicker Anker 2nd Gen Astro E5 16000 mAh will probably mean that I will need to move the USB battery to the top compartment, where there is enough room for it.
+For example, when travelling, I usually keep my Astro E3 10000mAh on the bottom (it fits really nicely there) and place both my GoPro Hero 2 and 3+ flat on top.
+Shifting to a slightly longer and thicker Anker 2nd Gen Astro E5 16000mAh will probably mean that I will need to move the USB battery to the top compartment, where there is enough room for it.
 This, in turn, will free some space to store the new addition to our ‘heroic’ family, our new GoPro Hero 4 (which we are getting shortly).

 According to my calculations, it is easily possible to fit 4 smaller types of GoPro cameras (i.e., Hero 3 and newer) in their housings, if they are placed vertically.
 But if you have only one camera, I would keep it with something else (a chest harness or a head strap) just to make sure it does not get lonely and start rattling around.
 In this case having a die-cut foam pad could have been a plus.